 just not eating enough at school?

-She doesn't say he has "gone tall" but
+She does not say he has "gone tall" but

-it could still be a growth spurt.
+it could still be a growth spurt, and losing weight was simply more notable than gaining height because George also grew taller.
 Was Julian chubby before going through adolescence?

 Or... has he been dieting since getting stuck in a passage, say, in book 15?